-- Claimant must: - be aged 16 to 24, and - be undertaking eligible full time study or a full time Australian Apprenticeship. - Secondary students under 18 generally can't receive Youth Allowance unless they are independent or receiving an away from home rate. - Students can remain on Youth Allowance until the end of their course or apprenticeship, even if this occurs after they turn 25. - Unless exempt, the liquid assets waiting period (page 54) applies to claimants.
+- · Claimant must: - be aged 16 to 24, and - be undertaking eligible full time study or a full time Australian Apprenticeship.
+If enrolled in an accelerator program (otherwise known as a Startup Year course), students must also be entitled to STARTUP-HELP assistance. - Secondary students under 18 generally can't receive Youth Allowance unless they are independent or receiving an away from home rate. - Students can remain on Youth Allowance until the end of their course or apprenticeship, even if this occurs after they turn 25. - Unless exempt, the liquid assets waiting period (page 54) applies to claimants.